Human-Connection/Human-Connection/backend/installation/configuration.md

 $ yarn run db:reset
 ```

 Now your database is ready to request.
-You can click on the **Open Browser** button in Neo4j Desktop to have an insight if the seeding was successful or open [http://localhost:7474/](http://localhost:7474/) in you browser.
+You can click on the **Open Browser** button in Neo4j Desktop to have an insight if the seeding was successful or open [http://localhost:7474/](http://localhost:7474/) in your browser.

 Click the **Data-Symbol** at the left upper corner and than click on the **Node Label** + **User** to see a graph of the user relations, as an example.